flatsurf/veerer/README.rst

 - rst2latex python-docutils
 - pdflatex
 - pandoc
-- the Python module rst2ipynb
+- the Python package rst2ipynb
-- the Python module nbconvert
+- the Python package nbconvert

 Then do::